-Dana Mongillo, CPDT
+Dana Mongillo, CPDT-KSA

-My educational experience includes working with many great positive dog trainers and attending many seminars, workshops, and conferences.
+My educational experience includes working with great positive dog trainers and attending many seminars, workshops, and conferences.
 My favorite experiences include clicker training chickens at a Bob Bailey workshop and going through Pat Miller’s training academy in Tennessee.
-I believe that continuing education is important to my growth as a dog trainer so I attend one or more conferences each year.
-I am always excited to learn more about training techniques and dog behavior.
+I believe that continuing education is crucial to my growth as a dog trainer so I attend one or more conferences each year.
+I am always excited to learn more about current training techniques and dog behavior.